masikol/barapost/README.md

             See EXAMPLES #2 and #3 below.
             Spaces are not allowed.
 Number of organisms can be from 1 to 5 (5 is maximum).
             Default is: full 'nt' database, e.i. no slices.

+    -b (--probing-batch-size) --- number of sequences that will be aligned on BLAST server.
+            After that a local database will be builded according to results of probing blasting.
+            More clearly: records-hits will be downloaded from Genbank and will be used as local database.
+Further blasting against this database will be preformed on local machine with 'blast+' toolkit.
+            Value: positive integer number.
+Default value is 200;

+    --remote-only --- flag option.
+If specified, all aligning will be performed on BLAST server;
 ```

 - More clearly, functionality of `-g` option is totally equal to "Organism" text boxes on this BLASTn page: